candidtim/candidtim.github.io/_posts/2014-09-13-ubuntu-appindicator-step-by-step.md

 requires system tray icons to have size different from the one you've tested on.

 Create your icon, or download one, or use [this sample icon](/assets/sample_icon.svg) I've created for this guide.
 Save it somewhere on disk, and use the path to an icon instead of the icon name when constructing the AppIndicator.
-Path can be absolute or relative, so, if you save an icon into a file `sample_icon.svg` in the same directory as the AppIndicator python program, update the call to the constructor as follows:
+Path should be absolute, so, if you save an icon into a file `sample_icon.svg` in the same directory as the AppIndicator python program, update the call to the constructor as follows:

 {% highlight python %}
+import os

+# ...

-indicator = appindicator.Indicator.new(APPINDICATOR_ID, 'sample_icon.svg', appindicator.IndicatorCategory.SYSTEM_SERVICES)
+indicator = appindicator.Indicator.new(APPINDICATOR_ID, os.path.abspath('sample_icon.svg'), appindicator.IndicatorCategory.SYSTEM_SERVICES)
 {% endhighlight %}

 Run, and now it should look like this: